 Rank and Average Vote Received

-Rank: You receive three rank points for every full submission, and one rank point for every edit or image.
+Rank: You receive three rank points for every full submission, and one rank point for every edit, master release update, or image.

 Average Vote Received: Every time someone votes on one of your submissions, it is counted and averaged, and this average is displayed in your user profile.

 Contributing Translations To Discogs